Peugeot, Renault to end production alliance in France

 But it marks the end of a partnership dating back to 1969 and is a reminder of how France’s leading carmakers have drifted away in recent decades.

-Renault has since partnered with Japan’s Nissan Motor Co (7201.T) while Peugeot has teamed up with General Motors (GM.N) and is recently mulling a tie-up with China’s Dongfeng (0489.HK), according to sources familiar with the talks.
+Renault has since partnered with Japan’s Nissan Motor Co while Peugeot has teamed up with General Motors and is recently mulling a tie-up with China’s Dongfeng , according to sources familiar with the talks.

-Reporting by Gilles Guillaume, writing by Natalie Huet, editing by G Crosse